lorcie/my-agent/README.md

 Clone the my-agent project Repo

+You have to open a session your **Google Cloud Shell**

+You can then upload thru your Google Cloud Shell the following subdirectory **my-agent-deploy-cloud-run** which includes 3 subdirectories : mcp-toolbox, mcp-server-airbnb and my-agent

+Now, you have to prepare the Database either from **Sql Lite** for simple usage either thru Google Cloud SQL for remote access and easy management.

-Then You can apply following Installation/Deployment Instructions for instance on your Google Cloud Shell (CLI)
+Then you have to apply the following Installation/Deployment Instructions from your Google Cloud Shell (CLI) session

 ### Hotels Database

-The hotels database has been initiated using SQL Lite DB tool.
+The hotels database can been initiated using SQL Lite DB tool and saved in hotels.db file

 #### Postgres Instructions with Google Cloud SQL